 The new friends: El Amigo

 You might’ve come across these guys in the middle of the Sony Center, where their truck was an odd but welcome sight – what were these very credible quesabirria, carne asada, al pastor and vegan chorizo tacos doing under all that garish lighting?
-After moving out earlier this year, they’ve been popping up all over town, from the Brazilian smoothie bar Tropix to new cocktail joint Patesô, with the same great food and habit of calling all their customers “amigo”.
-Give them an Instagram follow to find out where they’ll be next.
+After moving out last year, they’ve been popping up all over town, from the Brazilian smoothie bar Tropix to new cocktail joint Patesô, with the same great food and habit of calling all their customers “amigo”.
+They also have a permanent spot three days a week in Mitte.

 The unconventionalist: Burro Unchained

-Say goodbye to the cardboardy pre-frozen discs of yore.
-The fine art of nixtamalisation, that alkaline treatment process that separates earthy, fragrant masa (tortilla dough) from plain old cornmeal, has made it to Germany.
-Most taquerias worth mentioning now use artisanal tortillas from producers like Hamburg’s Komali, Leipzig’s Mais & Co. and Berlin’s own Cintli – except for the few that have jumped on the masa bandwagon themselves.
-At Tortilleria Mexa in Friedrichshain, for example, organic white and blue corn discs are rolled out and griddled before your eyes before being transformed into tacos, crispy tostadas or quesadillas.
-We’re partial to the vegetarian ones with refried beans and nopales, or cactus strips.
+At Tortilleria Mexa in Friedrichshain, organic white and blue corn tortillas are rolled out and griddled before your eyes, before being transformed into tacos, crispy tostadas or quesadillas.
+We’re partial to the vegetarian ones with refried beans and nopales (cactus strips).
 Browse the deli’s selection of Mexican groceries to continue the party at home.

 Still hungry?
 Here’s our guide to the best Mexican groceries in Berlin